thierryc/hues/README.md

 # hues [HYOOZ]

-A color or shade of a color
+A color or shade of a color.

 Hues is the property of colors that makes them distinct from each other, as determined by the dominant wavelength of light — The hue associated with the shortest wavelengths of the visible spectrum is violet.

-— The sea has a magical turquoise hue today.
+— The sea has a magical turquoise hue today

-- all the hues of the rainbow.
+- all the hues of the rainbow

+## Documentation is in progress

+Take a look to the test.js file.

 ## rgb2hex